Steve Sue, Chairman

 Leschon is currently working as a Senior IT Project Manager for Kamehameha Schools and building a non-profit organization called TheGr8Commission which will provide a networking and sharing economy website for service volunteers.
 Leschon was born in Chicago, raised in Texas, and currently resides in Honolulu.

-Mark is a co-founder of Foundation 9 Entertainment (F9E), which grew to be the largest independent game developer in the world.
+Mark is the Director of the CASE Center for Entrepreneurship at Punahou School.
+He was also a co-founder of Foundation 9 Entertainment (F9E), which grew to be the largest independent game developer in the world.
 During his 11+ years in growing this business, Mr. Loughridge oversaw the creative direction of the company, spearheaded new product development, and provided leadership on strategic planning.
 Mr. Loughridge sold his stake in 2006 and now invests in a variety of projects, with a particular interest in educational innovations and technologies that foster creativity.

 Robin served as President and CEO of the AIG Hawaii Insurance Company Family of Companies.
 He was Insurance Commissioner for the State of Hawaii, District Director and Counsel for the SBA’s Honolulu Office, and practiced law in the private and public sectors.
 Campaniano also engages with Hawaii based non-profit organizations in the areas of strategic planning, marketing, organizational structure.
 He also mentors, counsels and coaches within the organizations with which he is engaged, as well as with individuals throughout the state.